gonium/usb-iso-rs485/README.md

 * U2: Mark orientation of FTDI (Pin1 -> bottom right)
 * Connector P1:
 	* Provide A-B-GND orientation on silkmask
-* U1: Stronger connection of GND pins to groundplane for better heat dissipation
 * Copy all footprints to project library
 * Placement of C2 and C4 is twisted in the layout.
 Change values accordingly.